CJosephides/AdventOfCode2017/README.md

-# Advent of code 2017: in C
+# Advent of code 2017: the C one